Brands Are Failing at Content Marketing MetricsBy Shane Snow April 22nd, 2014

 But the next big trend in media is going to require us to rethink publishing metrics entirely.

 Brand publishing—which shows up under various terms like content marketing or custom content—is one of the fastest-growing channels in modern marketing.
 This year, more money will be spent by brands in the effort to engage audiences through stories, instead of traditional advertisements, than any year in history.
 This is a big deal.
 If you’re reading this post, you probably know all about it.

 The elephant in content marketing’s kitchen is this question: How do you properly measure content marketing’s effectiveness?
 There’s plenty of anecdotal data about businesses growing through publishing (for instance, our business has grown almost exclusively through our digital magazine), but there is no universally agreed-upon measure of success.

-Since 2009, a thousand marketers selling content marketing solutions have published posts about “how to measure the ROI of content marketing” (me included), and the best you’ll be able to find are lists of traditional publishing metrics — if not a laundry lists of every metric ever.
+Since 2009, a thousand marketers selling content marketing solutions have published posts about “how to measure the ROI of content marketing” (me included), and the best you’ll be able to find are lists of traditional publishing metrics—if not a laundry list of every metric ever.

 The real problem with using those metrics is that brand publishing is a different game than display advertising—or most other advertising for that matter.
 It’s a lot more like weightlifting than bowling: The results can be massive, but they manifest after time and consistency.
 Lucky strikes are rare.

 So what game are brands playing as publishers?
 Ultimately, they’re trying to build relationships.
 They realize that if they own the relationship, they can eventually speak to the audience much more often and for less money than if they have to pay to play every time.
 They won’t have to go through a middleman anymore, like a newspaper or TV station.
 So what they really ought to be measuring is whether and how relationships are being formed.

 That’s why it’s so silly that every analytics tool marketed to brand publishers doesn’t actually measure the thing that matters: relationships.